eljequercin/TwitterPythonInterface/README.md

 # TwitterPythonInterface
-# Required packages tweepy and tkinter
+## Twitter Python Visual Interface to create twits in a different manner
-# Python 3.7+
+Required packages tweepy and tkinter
-Twitter Python Visual Interface to create twits in a different manner
+Python 3.7+

 Once logged in twitter go to: https://developer.twitter.com/en/portal/petition/essential/basic-info and complete your information (important is needed to add a telephone number to your account)